X

 Satvika Garg, PhD, OTR/L

-Dr. Satvika Garg started as the Scientific Programs Officer at the AOTF in October, 2021.
-Prior to joining the AOTF, she served as an Occupational Therapist/Research Collaborator at Children’s National Hospital in Washington, DC from 2015-2021 and as an Adjunct Faculty/ Researcher/ Teaching Assistant at New York University, NY from 2009-2014.
-Dr. Garg obtained her PhD in occupational therapy from New York University (NYU), NY under the mentorship of Dr. Kristie Patten and received her MS in OT from Tufts University, MA.
-During her PhD, she received NYU Doctoral Fellowship, NYCT Fahs Beck Fund for Research and Experimentation Doctoral Dissertation Grant & NYU Steinhardt Doctoral Travel Awards.
+Dr. Satvika Garg is the Chief Scientific Officer (CSO) at the American Occupational Therapy Foundation (AOTF).
+Before joining the AOTF, she held positions as an occupational therapist and research collaborator at Children's National Hospital in Washington, D.C., and as an Adjunct Faculty Member at New York University (NYU), NY.
+Dr. Garg earned her PhD in Occupational Therapy (OT) from New York University and her MS in OT from Tufts University, MA.

 Lawrence Liff, MA